Lesilva/BetterSpinner/README.md

 String[] COUNTRIES = getResources().getStringArray(R.array.countries_list);
 ```

+For usage of MaterialEditText 2.0.3, check it out [here](https://github.com/rengwuxian/MaterialEditText/wiki)

 If you want to use material style AutoCompleteTextView, simplely replace BetterSpinner with MaterialBetterSpinner.

 ## Download